S2E/s2e-old/docs/FAQ.rst

 How do I deal with path explosion?
 -----------------------------------

-Use the *selective* aspect of S2E to kill paths that are not interesting and prevent forking outside modules of interest.
+Use S2E to *selectively* kill paths that are not interesting and prevent forking outside modules of interest.
 The following describes concrete steps that allowed us to explore programs most efficiently.

 1. Run your program with minimum symbolic input (e.g., 1 byte) and with tracing enabled (see first section).